shawdm/darrenshaw_org/cv.md

 Technology Used: Watson Conversation, LiveChat, NodeJS, Javascript, Cloud Foundry/Bluemix.

 ### US Masters, Roland Garros, ABM Amro, Wimbledon (2016)
 Technical lead and developer for a real-time social media analytics system.
-A machine learning classifier was used to identify content relevant to each tournament and natural language processing to understand the content.
+A machine learning classifier was used to identify content relevant to each tournament and natural language processing to understand the text.
 At peak, the system analysed 400 messages per second.
 It was used by the four tournaments to direct their social media output.

 Technology Used: Watson Natural Language Classifier, Alchemy Language API, Apache Spark, NodeJS, Java, Cloud Foundry/Bluemix.

 ### Wimbledon (2015)
 Technical lead and developer for an AI chat bot.
 The bot was capable of answering both statistical questions ("how many French players made the second round in 1999?") and questions that needed to be answered from unstructured data ("how do Wimbledon keep the pigeons away?").
-Machine learning allowed the the bot to answer unstructured data queries, combined with research technology (Controlled English) to answer structured data queries.
+Machine learning allowed the bot to answer unstructured data queries, combined with research technology (Controlled English) to answer structured data queries.

 Technology Used: Watson Engagement Advisor, Controlled English, NodeJS, DB2, Cloud Foundry/Bluemix.